The ketogenic diet is a way of eating that is very low in dietary carbohydrate.

 Key Point: Ketogenic diets usually include a variety of plant-based foods, while zero carbohydrate diets do not.

 First of all, individuals starting keto usually experience significant weight loss in the first week.

-Not only does keto result in short-term weight loss, but also longer term weight loss too.
+Not only does keto result in short-term weight loss, but also longer term.
 A wealth of studies show that very low carb ketogenic diets beat low-fat diets for weight loss at the 3, 6, and 12-month mark.

-One great point about ketogenic diets is that they tend to increase satiety, thereby naturally reducing food intake.
+One significant point about ketogenic diets is that they tend to increase satiety, thereby naturally reducing food intake.